PK (film): Plot

-PK conjectures, as Jaggu plays a prank on an unknown caller, that Tapasvi and other godmen must be dialling a "wrong number" to communicate with God and are advising the public to engage in meaningless rituals.
-Jaggu encourages the public to expose fraudulent godmen by sending their videos to her news channel.
-This "wrong number" campaign turns into a popular mass movement, to the dismay of Tapasvi.
-Meanwhile, Bhairon finds the thief and contacts PK, telling him that he sold his remote to Tapasvi.
-PK realises that Tapasvi was a fraud all along and that it was not a "wrong number".
-Bhairon brings the thief to Delhi, but both die in a terrorist attack.
+After Jaggu pranks an unknown caller in front of him, PK naively conjectures Tapasvi and his other godmen must be unintentionally dialing a "wrong number" to communicate with God, advising the public against engaging in meaningless rituals for their prayers.
+Intrigued, Jaggu encourages the public to expose fraudulent godmen by sending their videos to her news channel.
+Gradually, this "wrong number" campaign turns into a popular mass movement, much to the dismay of Tapasvi.
+Meanwhile, Bhairon finds the thief in Rajasthan and informs PK that he sold the remote to Tapasvi.
+PK realises Tapasvi was a fraud all along, intentionally misleading people.
+Bhairon and the thief are later killed in a terrorist attack.